xdimos/Group-D-3888-Project/README.md

  - Look for weakly connected alternate pathways (avoiding central nodes), targeting to modulate expression of target.
    - specialise pathway to cancer(?)
  - approach to essential nodes: include for structure, avoid in selecting pathways/nodes.
  - Pick target nodes with a cost function optimising for minimal degree <=> lethality [cite], and cut number.
 Essential nodes have a high cost.
+Subgraph centrality is best prediction method we have so far.

 Dual passes with and without essential proteins--how does this effect the structure of the community finding:<br><br>